You can make a big impact in your classroom by engaging in plastic free crafts and activities, discussing waste with your students, and more.

 - Beeswax wraps.

 One school told us about a maths class in which students counted the number of single-use wraps and packaging in their lunchboxes.
-They then empowered students with the skills to be plastic free and recounted a few months later.
-They saw a 26% reduction in plastic wrapping across the school!
+They then showed students practical ways to reduce plastic waste and then re-counted a few months later.
+They saw a 26% reduction in single-use plastic wraps used across the school!

 With a quick online search for plastic free classroom activities, you’ll see there are lots of resources out there.